Signal Processing over Time-Varying Graphs: A Systematic Review: Preliminaries

 with the approximation being

-where $P$ is the number of polynomials, $\theta_p$ and $\hat{\theta}_p$ are the weight of the $p^{th}$ polynomial.
+where $P$ is the number of polynomials, $\theta_p$ and $\hat{\theta}_p$ are the weight of the $p^\text{th}$ polynomial.

 A graph signal with a reduced number of nodes, sampled or masked according to a node sampling set $S \subseteq V$, is sparse in the spatial domain.
 The matrix $\mathbf{D}_S$ represents the sampling or masking matrix, containing only non-zero diagonal elements given by $\mathbf{D}_{S_{ii}} = 1 \forall v_i \in S$.
-The matrix $\mathbf{D}_S$ can be designed to introduce spatial sparsity based on a sampling strategy or it can be used as a masking matrix to record the observation state of the nodes.
+The matrix $\mathbf{D}_S$ can be designed to introduce spatial sparsity based on a sampling strategy, or it can be used as a masking matrix to record the observation state of the nodes.
+Similar to how the (spectral) GCN is defined in \eqref{eq_spectral_GCN}, a (spatial) GCN can be defined using \eqref{eq_cheb_H_1}: